 For cash advances, most companies charge a flat fee or percentage of the transaction — whichever is greater.
 Some banks will vary the amount based on how you access the cash.

 But the fee isn’t the only cost associated with cash advances.
 You’ll pay interest on the transaction, too.
 This is different than the interest on normal balances because it starts accruing immediately without a grace period.

-Here’s a list of popular credit cards and how they charge cash advance fees:
+Here are a few examples of credit cards and how they charge for cash advances.

 Cash advance costs for popular cards